What Are the Advantages of a Work at Home Position?

 While some people feel most productive in an office around other colleagues, there are some distinct advantages to remotely.
 You can save a lot of money by not having to commute and you rarely have to dress up.
 In addition, you can get tax benefits by deducting home office expenses.

 But before you can get a job at home you’ll need to apply and interview for the position.
-That means answering the question in a way that shows your productive and independent and not prone to spending the day in bed or running off to do personal errands.
+That means answering the question in a way that shows you're productive and independent and not prone to spending the day in bed or running off to do personal errands.

 Examples of the Best Answers